jeremybrenner/dom_exercises/events/README.md

 ## Part 4

 - Why was the page refreshing in Part 3?
+//This is the default behavior of a button
 - Use `event.preventDefault()` to prevent this from happening.

 ## Part 5